DETAILED ACTION

 Claim 5: As an initial matter, Examiner notes that claim 5, which is drawn to a method, does not include any method steps and further notes that the recited fields and ability to be allocated do not patentably limit any of the recited steps.
 The elements have been addressed only in the interest of compact prosecution.

-Neagu discloses the method of claim 3, wherein the document template is able to be allocated by a user with a field supervisor or manager role to a user with a field worker role for completion; and wherein the document template comprises fields for inputting: method steps, tasks, risks and controls to be assessed by the user prior to commencement of the job, and the input comprises entering the method steps, tasks, risks and controls using the downloaded information (See paragraph 21, in view of paragraph 16, wherein users may assign document tasks to other users, and wherein manager users are disclosed; see also FIG. 2D–E, wherein document tasks include fields for inputting).
+Neagu discloses the method of claim 3, wherein a document template is able to be allocated by a user with a field supervisor or manager role to a user with a field worker role for completion; and wherein the document template comprises fields for inputting: method steps, tasks, risks and controls to be assessed by the user with the field worker role prior to commencement of the job, and the input comprises entering the method steps, the tasks, the risks and the controls using downloaded information (See paragraph 21, in view of paragraph 16, wherein users may assign document tasks to other users, and wherein manager users are disclosed; see also FIG. 2D–E, wherein document tasks include fields for inputting).

 Claims 2, 4, and 6 are rejected under 35 U.S.C.
 103 as being unpatentable over Neagu et al. (U.S. 2014/0052487) in view of SAVAGE et al. (U.S. 2015/0127607), and in further view of Fredell et al. (U.S. 6,678,698).